gratipine/gratipine.github.io/_posts/2019-12-04-first-words.md

 ---
 Hello!

-This blog is intended to cover topics on analytics and / or data science.
+These pages are intended to cover topics on:
+- analytics
+- data science
+- their technical aspects

 Stay tuned for content!